yiy4/IntroToProg-Python-Mod07/docs/images/readme.md

-THis is a folder for image files.
+This is a folder for image files.